 Get Good Advice About Your Debt

 Find someone you know that handles their money well, especially someone who is out of debt, and ask their advice.
 Many churches, especially larger ones, even have financial counselors available on staff that can help lead you in the right direction when you're dealing with money problems.

 Find a Way to Avoid Filing Bankruptcy

 Working your way out of a tough financial situation requires time, effort, and most of all, changes in behavior.

 If you declare bankruptcy, there is nothing in that process that changes the habits that got you there in the first place.
 However, learning to budget, creating extra income, and doing everything humanly possible to pay off your debt ensures that you create new behaviors to carry you forward and so you NEVER return to that situation again.

-Bankruptcy is a very emotional process equivalent to experiencing a divorce or the death of a loved one, and is truly a last resort financially.
+Bankruptcy is an extremely emotional process equivalent to experiencing a divorce or the death of a loved one, and is truly a last resort financially.
 It’s really necessary only a very small percentage of the time.
 But if you are a believer and you do decide to go that route, remember to trust your creator, and remember that He is a loving and forgiving God.

 He will see you through any situation no matter how bleak, giving you a hope and a future as long as you put your trust and belief in Him.